blbadger/blbadger.github.io/3-body-problem-2.md

 ![single precision artefacts]({{https://blbadger.github.io}}/3_body_problem/Threebody_divergence_cuda.png)

 In effect, what we are observing is discrete behavior between adjacent pixels, which is a typical indicator of insufficient computational precision.

+We can attempt to increase the precision of our computations while maintaining the speedups that `float` offers by instead converting initial values to integers before performing computations using these integers.
+This is known as fixed-point arithmetic, and here it will allow us to increase the precision of our datatype compared to the ~6 decimal places of precision offered by `float`.